abhisheksaxena1998/redditflairdetectorfinal/README.md

 4. Accuracy of Random Forest Classifier applied to url is 59.30.

+Approach I followed:

+1. Fetch data from r/india subreddit.
+2. Clean the data, combine features, remove stopwords using Spacy.
+3. Train using combined features.
+4. Apply the classifier.
+5. Predict the flair

 As evident from above I have used combined features url + title + comments as maximum accuracy is achieved using this.
 I too have used CountVectorizer for fitting purpose and LogisticRegression,RandomForest to classify the flair.